czgaming94/love2d-gui/docs/Checkbox.md

 # Checkbox
-The goal of the box object is for backgrounds, buttons, and HUD containers.
-This is the most commonly used type of object in a GUI.
+The checkbox is designed to be used for taking user input on choices.
+A top use<br>
+for the checkbox is for Poll option selection.
+Checkboxes can accept multiple<br>
+selections, or be limited to a single selection.
 ## Object Creation
 ```lua
 local GUI = require("gui")